nc-rayhaan/formula-prisma/README.md

 This sprint is designed to help you get hands-on experience with **Prisma** by working with real world Formula 1 data from last year's season!

-You'll build queries and explore relationships in a databse database full of F1 drivers, teams, circuits, and race results!
+You'll build queries and explore relationships in a database full of F1 drivers, teams, circuits, and race results!

 ---